benchmark-urbanism/yapper/README.md

 Types will be inferred from signature typehints.
 If types are specified in docstrings and if these don't match the signature types, this will raise an error.

-Docstrings and parameter descriptions will be passed through as a raw markdown wrapped in the Astro `<Markdown is:raw></Markdown>` elements.
+Docstrings and parameter descriptions will be passed through as a raw markdown wrapped in the Astro `<Markdown is:raw></Markdown>` element.

 Class and function elements are wrapped with `html` with `css` classes that can be styled from Astro.

-> See the `cityseer.benchmarkurbanism.com` documentation site and associated [docs repo](https://github.com/benchmark-urbanism/cityseer-api/tree/master/docs) for a working example.
+> See the [`cityseer`](cityseer.benchmarkurbanism.com) documentation site and associated [docs repo](https://github.com/benchmark-urbanism/cityseer-api/tree/master/docs) for a working example.

 For example:
 ```python